apache/calcite/site/_docs/howto.md

 $ gradle build
 {% endhighlight %}

-Since currently Arrow adapter does not support Windows [CALCITE-6390](https://issues.apache.org/jira/browse/CALCITE-6390) in case of Windows it should be
-{% highlight bash %}
-$ gradle build --exclude-task :arrow:build
-{% endhighlight %}

 [Running tests](#running-tests) describes how to run more or fewer tests  (but you should use the `gradle` command rather than `./gradlew`).